AllenWang0312/blog/server/linux/mysql.md

 mysql -uroot -p //登录
 use mysql
 select host,user from user;
-GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'youpassword' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'qunsi003' WITH GRANT OPTION;